openproblems-bio/openproblems/README.md

 * [Label Projection](openproblems/tasks/label_projection)
 * [Multimodal Data Integration](openproblems/tasks/multimodal_data_integration)

+## Adding a new dataset

+Datasets are loaded under `openproblems/data`.
+Each data loading function should download the appropriate dataset from a stable location (e.g. from Figshare) be decorated with `openproblems.data.utils.loader` in order to cache the result.

-## Adding a new dataset / method / metric
+## Adding a dataset / method / metric to a task

-To add a new dataset, method, or metric to a task, simply create a new `.py` file corresponding to your proposed new functionality and import the main function in the corresponding `__init__.py`.
+To add a dataset, method, or metric to a task, simply create a new `.py` file corresponding to your proposed new functionality and import the main function in the corresponding `__init__.py`.
 E.g., to add a "F2" metric to the label projection task, we would create `openproblems/tasks/label_projection/metrics/f2.py` and add a line
 ```
 from .f2 import f2
 ```
 to [`openproblems/tasks/label_projection/metrics/__init__.py`](openproblems/tasks/label_projection/metrics/__init__.py).

+For datasets in particular, these should be loaded using a `loader` function from `openproblems.data`, with only task-specific annotations added in the task-specific data file.

 ## Adding a new task